 Setting it up

-- Install the Google Authenticator app on your phone.
+- Install either the Google Authenticator or Duo Mobile app on your new phone.

-- Open and configure the Google Authenticator app.
-In Google Authenticator:
+- Open and configure the app.
+In the app:

 - Tap “+”